volta-tools/php-server/README.md

 ## Configuration

-The configuration options are loaded through the following cascading steps:
+The configuration options are loaded through the following steps:

+### 1. Current working directory

+If there is a file called `.php-server-conf` present in the current working directory. this one will be used

+### 2. Current user
+The script will search for a configuration file named `.php-server-conf` within the home directory of the current user.
+This file should follow the *.ini format (https://en.wikipedia.org/wiki/INI_file).
+Below is an example of the expected format with accompanying comments.

-### 1. Script defaults
+### 3. Script defaults
-The script comes with default values pre-set for all options:
+if none is found or not all the settings are set we use the scripts defaults

 ```ini
 php-server[verbose] = false
 php-server[host] =  'localhost'